Charlie Collier here. I'd like you to meet my boss, or should I say, my creator,

 - John signed a contract for a three-book deal with Penguin Books for Young Readers.
 The middle-grade mystery series, "Charlie Collier, Snoop for Hire," is a tale about yours truly, a 12-year-old private detective, who sets up shop in his parents' garage and solves cases for fellow sixth-grade classmates.
 The debut novel, "The Homemade Stuffing Caper," was released in May, 2012.
 The sequel, "The Camp Phoenix Caper," was released in February, 2013.
 Book #3 in the series, "The Copy Cat Caper," hit bookstore shelves in September, 2013.
 And "The Buried Treasure Caper" was released in 2017.

 - John signed a contract with Zumaya Publications (Austin, TX) for a middle-grade series titled, “The Adventures of Rutherford, Canine Comic.”
-Book 1 will debut in winter of 2019.
+Book 1 will debut in fall of 2020.

 - He also signed a contract with The Wild Rose Press (Adams Basin, NY) for a young adult novel titled, “The Summer of Guinevere.”
-The book will be released in the summer of 2019.
+The book was released in the summer of 2019.

 - John sold a family comedy screenplay, "Coach Dracula," to Dog & Rooster Productions, Studio City, CA. (Sheri Bryant will produce; Greg Aronowitz will direct).
 The film is currently in pre-production.